tatey/translink/README.md

 ## Usage

-Import all bus routes and services for Thursday, 24 November 2011 saving them a SQLite database named "2011-11-24.sqlite3" in the current working directory.
+Import all bus routes and services for Thursday, 24 November 2011 saving them into a SQLite database named "2011-11-24.sqlite3" in the current working directory.

     $ translink import 2011-11-24